critterandguitari/ETC_Manual/manual.md

 Whether you want to load new modes, download some of your screenshots, or edit the `Scenes.csv` file or the modes themselves, any of these actions requires accessing the files on ETC’s USB drive.
-One way to do that is connecting the USB drive to a computer.
+One way to do that is to connect the USB drive to a computer.
 We will discuss that here.
-(A second way to edit modes is with the *USB Wi-Fi interface* \[a separate purchase\] for wireless access.
-We will cover that in the chapter four.)
+(A second way to edit modes is with the *USB WiFi interface* \[a separate purchase\] for wireless access.
+We will cover that in chapter four.)

 If the USB drive is currently connected to ETC, you must first shut down